 After this busy weekend, we enjoyed a few drinks at our hotel, I watched an amazing synchronized swimming performance from Lisa and Sarah (SLP Toolkit), and cuddled the cutest puppy the world has ever seen.

-On Monday morning, day 6, we had an early wake up call at 4:30am.
+On Monday morning, day 6 of our trip to Ghana, we had an early wake up call at 4:30am.
 I had a slight moment of panic that my luggage was stolen but alas, I was only sleep deprived haha.
 We left Cape Coast and headed back towards Accra.

 We spent the morning at Buduburam, an ex-refugee camp.
 It was previously a refugee camp primarily for Liberian refugees but it is no longer supported by the government.